-I've already put together a list of the biggest events and festivals around the island each year.
-But here's a comprehensive event calendar, broken down by month, with details on the island's biggest parties, festivals, and excuses to cram grapes in your mouth and jump into the ocean.
+Here's a comprehensive calendar for events in Puerto Rico, broken down by month, with details on the island's biggest parties, festivals, and excuses to cram grapes in your mouth and jump into the ocean.

 The weather is terrific, the holiday season has the island in a festive spirit, and Three Kings Day is a special occasion around the island.
 It's a good time to be in Puerto Rico.

 In a place as romantic as Puerto Rico, love is most definitely in the air in February.
 But even Valentine's Day takes a back seat to the Ponce Carnival, the island's biggest, most colorful, and most traditional festival.
-And for those who loce classical music, February brings a chance to enjoy top-quality performances around San Juan.
+And for those who love classical music, February brings a chance to enjoy top-quality performances around San Juan during the Casals Festival.

 March kicks off a series of tournaments that really celebrate the island's diversity: where else will you find international golf, salsa, and sailing competitions all taking place in one destination, in the same month?